How To Buy Apple (AAPL) Shares In Australia?

 How Much Money Do I Need To Buy Apple Stock?

-One Apple share was worth US$196.56 on 19th January 2024, but some share trading platforms make investing smaller sums via fractional shares possible.
+On 24 June 2024, one Apple share was worth US$207.49, which is around AU$313.
+However, some share trading platforms make investing in smaller sums via fractional shares possible.

 What ETFs Hold A Lot Of Apple Stock?